 There is WAY too much information on this topic available to impart “how to” pearls of wisdom here, and many others have described shaping and luring far more eloquently than I am.
 You can easily google a plethora of information on this.
 Instead I’m going to put it in a nutshell with what I think are the most salient points to successful training.

-*Great trainers are generous with their rewards while the behaviour is being learnt.
-Duration of behaviour comes later.
+- Great trainers are generous with their rewards while the behaviour is being learnt.
+The duration of behaviour comes later.